au112421104025/complaint-reg-/readme.md

-# My first Internship Project
+# My first  Project

-Creating a full-stack web application for  Online Complaint Registration and Management system (street light, water pipe leakage, rainwater drainage, road)
+Online Complaint Registration and Management System This project is an Online Complaint Registration and Management System built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It provides functionalities for users to register complaints and for administrators to manage these complaints effectively.

 ## Problem Statement